Inflectra/spira-documentation/docs/Build-Server-Integration/CircleCI-Pipelines.md

 ## Run the Action

-When an Action on the CircleCI project next runs it will report its results to SpiraPlan.
+When an Action on the CircleCI project next runs (either from CircleCI, or with the CircleCI SpiraApp) it will report its results to SpiraPlan.
 SpiraPlan finds the first product that has the project name in its description.
 SpiraPlan then looks the first release in that product that has the repo branch in the correct custom property that the CircleCI Pipeline was run against.

 SpiraPlan creates a build against that release, with the key information, including the build status.